daniel-furman/awesome-chatgpt-prompts-clustering/README.md

 ## Goals

 1. Segment common items in a given text dataset to pinpoint its core themes and their overall coverage.
+Requirements include:
-    * Clusters should cover the main topics/subtopics within the dataset.
+    * Clusters cover the main topics/subtopics within the dataset.
-    * Clusters should map comprehensively to the raw data and be illustrated by helpful summaries.
+    * Clusters map comprehensively across the dataset.
+    * Clusters backed by helpful, [`gpt-3.5-turbo-16k`](https://platform.openai.com/docs/models/gpt-3-5) generated summaries.
 2. Package reproducible code that easily extends to new datasets and is automated from start to finish.

 ## Background